albertoxamin/getground-assigment/README.md

 ## Project Overview

-In the current implementation, the logic is contained the cmd directory, in which the `main.go` file resides.
-The responsibilities of that file are to create the http server and register the different controllers that are implemented in the `routes` directory.
+in the current implementation, the logic for starting the HTTP server and registering the controllers for handling different routes is contained in the `main.go` file located in the `cmd` directory.
+The `common` directory contains shared code that is used throughout the application, such as database connection management and data models.
+The routes directory contains individual controllers for each set of routes, such as the `guest_list` controller or the `tables` controller.
+This is a common way to organize a Go application and it makes the code more maintainable by keeping the main package clean, separating concerns, and allowing for easy modification and addition of new controllers.

 ```
 cmd